Itssanthoshhere/Data-Structures-and-Algorithms/C++ with DSA-learning-journey/Day 10 - Exploring Patterns in C++/Pattern - 1/README.md

-# Day 10: Exploring Pattern 1: Square Star Pattern in C++ 🌟
+# Exploring Pattern 1: Square Star Pattern in C++ 🌟

 Welcome to Day 10 of my C++ journey!
 Today, I began exploring pattern programming, starting with a simple star pattern.
 This is part of a larger plan to implement and understand 22 different patterns, which will help sharpen my logic-building skills in C++.